Please feel free to forward this to those that would welcome it.

 Manchester Piccadilly (MAN) train station and Manchester Central Coach

-Station are not too far either.
+Station are not too far away either.

 FSF member #9429